micaww/rage-rpc/README.md

 ```

 ###### Returns [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) resolving or failing due to the procedure's result.
 If the procedure called does not exist, `PROCEDURE_NOT_FOUND` will be thrown.

+## Changelog

+#### 0.0.3

+* FIX: Bug that prevented multiple resources from using RPC at the same time
+* FIX: False alarm for multiple CEF instances receiving the same result
+* ADD: Extra player verification for outgoing server calls

+#### 0.0.2

+* FIX: UMD exposing for correct Node.js importing

+#### 0.0.1

+* Initial commit